ecstatic-nobel/Not-Anti-Virus/README.md

 #### Description
 Not all things are seen as equal until you stare at it long enough!

-With malware causing havoc across the globe, this unreleased project attempts to block malicious file downloads with no need for file reputation and it currently does this very well with #Emotet.
+With malware causing havoc across the globe, this browser extension is a PoC for blocking Emotet downloads using just the response headers.
+The research can be found in this thread: https://twitter.com/ecstatic_nobel/status/1176267975537713152?s=19.

 #### Demonstration blocking Emotet:
 - Connect to URLhaus